evanfields/TravelingSalesmanHeuristics.jl/README.md

 ```
 Notice that the path starts and ends at city 6 and our cost is about 3.36.

-For more detailed control over how your TSP instance is solved, use the `nearest_neighbor`, `cheapest_insertion`, or `two_opt` functions.
+For more detailed control over how your TSP instance is solved, use the `nearest_neighbor`, `cheapest_insertion`, `simulated_annealing`, or `two_opt` functions.
 For example, we might want to solve our TSP by doing cheapest insertion with a loop on city 1 as our initial path and then refine with 2-opt:

 ```
 julia> path, pathcost = cheapest_insertion(distmat; firstcity = Nullable(1), do2opt = true)